Stamp Duty Land Tax Key Statistics

 The Future of Stamp Duty Land Tax

-The next proposed step, to be investigated by the Stamp Duty Land Tax: non-UK resident surcharge consultation, is the implementation of an additional 1% surcharge for non-UK resident homebuyers in England and Northern Ireland, which is intended to help control the rise of house prices.
+In March 2020, Chancellor Rishi Sunak introduced the next proposed step, the implementation of an additional 2% surcharge for non-UK resident homebuyers in England and Northern Ireland, which is intended to help control the rise of house prices.
 It has been suggested that the proceeds of this surcharge will be used to tackle the growing issue of rough sleeping – something the government has committed to ending by 2027.

 The proposed surcharge would not only affect home buyers from overseas, but also UK-resident companies controlled by overseas shareholders.
 It would not affect crown employees working abroad, and the surcharge amount paid by any overseas home buyer who subsequently moves to the UK would be refunded.